Ulysses Jo.Burg North

 Each year, a group of Ulysses Chapters, usually in a Province, combine efforts to host the Ulysses National Rally.
 UJN is usually well represented – give us a reason (excuse) to ride and we’ll be there!

 Bookings for our trips, tours and rallies are secured by confirming with the organiser and paying a deposit.
 Participation is open to all members and sometimes friends, by invitation.

 Most rides leave from the Total Filling Station c/o Northumberland & Malibongwe Drive, Honeydew at the pre-arranged times.

-Whilst most rides are organised by our UJN Rides Convener or one of the committee, all members are encouraged to suggest, discuss, plan and arrange suitable rides, with the assistance and help of other members or the committee.
+Whilst most rides are organised by our UJN Road Captain or one of the committee, all members are encouraged to suggest, discuss, plan and arrange suitable rides, with the assistance and help of other members or the committee.

 Social and Community involvement

 Any charity involvement requests are discussed at club meetings and all donations to charities are agreed upon by our members and the committee.

 Over the past few years our chosen charity has been The Firlands Childrens Home in Linden and we arrange events and entertainment for the children every Easter and Christmas, as well as being involved in their annual Fete.
 This home has regretfully closed down and we are now supporting the Oasis Children’s home in Robinhills.
 At Oasis we hope to continue the Easter and Christmas functions.

 All the needs for these days are met by the money raised by Marshalling (see below), donations and sponsorship.

 On these “interactive days” we aren’t sure who has the most fun (the children or members) but I can assure you that our impact is appreciated by all, and you get home knowing you’ve ‘done a good thing this day’.